 Even if you don’t own many assets, chances are you have at least one asset of value, whether that be a bank account, a small house, or a retirement account.
-You need to address even your smallest assets to control where they will go if you want to them to go where you want instead of the state directing them if you pass away.
+You need to address even your smallest assets to control where they will go if you want them to go where you want instead of the state directing them if you pass away.

 3. You have loved ones.

 Estate planning is not solely about your assets.
 In fact, it is primarily about your loved ones.
 An estate plan ensures the right personal property goes to the right people.
 Estate planning is also an opportunity to communicate your care, values, and beliefs to others.
-By pairing legal end-of-life documents such as an advance medical directive, will, and beneficiary designation with practical and relational end-of-life documents such as an ethical will and an estate guide and inventory, you will have arranged ahead of time to care for your closest relationships if you become incapacitated or die.
+By pairing legal end-of-life documents such as an advance medical directive, will, and beneficiary designation with practical and relational end-of-life documents such as an ethical will and an estate guide and inventory, you will have arranged to care for your closest relationships ahead of time if you become incapacitated or die.

 A Note on Minor Children: If you are in your early 20s and you have any children, an estate plan becomes doubly important for you.
 You will need a will that designates a guardian to care for your minor child or children should you become incapacitated or pass away.